EGI-Federation/fedcloud-documentation/source/aod.rst

 * The installation and configuration of the cluster is performed by means of the execution of Ansible receipts.
-* An Enterprise Linux OS is used for both he front-node and the compute nodes of the cluster.
+* An Enterprise Linux OS is used for both the front-node and the compute nodes of the cluster.
 * The cluster provided with AoD is personal - users have root-access to the environment, and can setup and configure the system to their needs.
 It is